goodlittlescript/goodlittlescript.github.io/doc/jq.md

 # 42
 ```

-Selection in an array (similar objects version, but with integers).
+Selection in an array (similar to the generalized object selection, but with integers).

 ```bash
 cat > array.json <<DOC